mpenning/ciscoconfparse/README.md

 Are there private copies of CiscoConfParse()?
 ---------------------------------------------

 Yes.
-Cisco Systems maintains their own copy of `CiscoConfParse()`.
-The terms of the GPLv3 license, allow this as long as they don't redistribute their private copy.
+[Cisco Systems][27] maintains their own copy of `CiscoConfParse()`.
+The terms of the GPLv3 license allow this as long as they don't redistribute their private copy.
 The exact definition of redistribute becomes quite important here.

-Dear Cisco Systems: please consider porting your improvements back into the [`github ciscoconfparse repo`](https://github.com/mpenning/ciscoconfparse).
+Dear [Cisco Systems][27]: please consider porting your improvements back into the [`github ciscoconfparse repo`](https://github.com/mpenning/ciscoconfparse).

 Is this a tool, or is it artwork?